Lamborghini Temerario

 The Lamborghini Temerario is a mid-engine plug-in hybrid sports car produced by the Italian automobile manufacturer Lamborghini.
 This car marks the return of a V8 mid-engined Lamborghini model, the first since the 1981 Lamborghini Jalpa.
 It is the second Lamborghini after the Urus to be offered with a twin-turbocharged V8.

+History

+Lamborghini announced the debut of the Temerario in July 2024, with an X post on 15 August announcing a reveal event for the new car at 19:00 CEST (UTC+2), which took place on 16 August at Monterey Car Week.

 Name

 In keeping with the Lamborghini tradition of naming car models after famous fighting bulls, Lamborghini CEO Stephan Winkelmann stated that "Temerario is the name of a fighting bull that fought in 1875, and Temerario means fierce, courageous."